Solution

 Figure 2-3

-1. After decryption is finished, update the Workstation Details and try to start FDE with ESET Endpoint Encryption again.
-See I made changes to my client workstation, how do I update the ESET Endpoint Server of this?
+- After decryption is finished, update the Workstation Details and try to start FDE with ESET Endpoint Encryption again.
+See Updating a Workstation record in the ESET Endpoint Encryption Server.